Herman Smith-Johannsen

+Herman "Jackrabbit" Smith-Johannsen, CM (15 June 1875 – 5 January 1987) was a Norwegian skier and supercentenarian.
+He was the oldest living man from 14 December 1986 to 5 January 1987.
+He was appointed as a Member of the Order of Canada in 1972.
+He is credited for building many ski jumps and blazing trails in Canada, and New York.
+He is known for his one-day ascent of Mount Marcy, the tallest mountain in New York.
+He was born in Horten, Norway, and later moved to the United States, before settling in Piedmont, Quebec.

 Personal life

-Johannsen was born in Horten, Norway, on 15 June 1875, the oldest of nine children.
+Smith-Johannsen was born in Horten, Norway, on 15 June 1875, the oldest of nine children.
 After studying in Berlin he moved to the United States before settling in Piedmont, Quebec.
 He married Alice Robinson (1882–1963) in 1907.
-They had three children; Alice (1911–1992), Robert "Bob" (1915–2001) and Peggy (1918–2014).
+They had three children; Alice, Robert, and Peggy.

 The family moved to Pelham, just outside New York City, in 1916.
-Johannsen managed a business importing heavy-equipment from Norway to North America and Cuba, shuttling between New York and Montreal, until the family permanently settled in Canada ca. 1929.
+Smith-Johannsen managed a business importing heavy-equipment from Norway to North America and Cuba, shuttling between New York and Montreal, until the family permanently settled in Canada ca. 1929.

-Johannsen died from pneumonia on 5 January 1987 at the age of 111 years, 204 days, near Tønsberg, Norway, being the oldest man in the world for the last 22 days of his life.
-He is buried by the St. Sauveur church in Saint-Sauveur, Quebec, Canada, next to his wife, who died in 1963.
+While on a trip to Norway to visit friends, Smith-Johannsen became ill and doctors would not let him fly home.
+Smith-Johannsen died from pneumonia on 5 January 1987, aged 111 years, 204 days, near Tønsberg, Norway, being the oldest man in the world for the last 22 days of his life.
+He is buried by the St. Sauveur church in Saint-Sauveur, Quebec, next to his wife, who died in 1963.
 His archives are held at the McGill University Archives in Montreal.

 Professional life

-Johannsen graduated from the Norwegian Military Academy in 1894 with a commission as a lieutenant in the Norwegian Army Reserve.
+Smith-Johannsen graduated from the Norwegian Military Academy in 1894 with a commission as a lieutenant in the Norwegian Army Reserve.

 In 1899 he graduated with an engineering degree from the University of Berlin.
-Two years later he moved to Cleveland, Ohio where he worked at selling heavy machinery.
+Two years later he moved to Cleveland, Ohio, where he worked at selling heavy machinery.
 In 1907 he became an independent agent, selling heavy equipment, based out of New York City and eventually Montreal.